nadeemlab/SPT/for_maintainers.md

 3. Add a new entry to `spatialprofilingtoolbox.environment.configuration.workflows` .
 4. Create scripts under `spatialprofilingtoolbox/scripts/` exposing your new classes/functions (e.g. by following the pattern of `spt-cell-phenotype-proximity-analysis`).
 5. If special configuration parameters are needed by your new workflow, modify `scripts/spt-pipeline` accordingly.
+6. (Optional) The convention is for primary workflows to have the capability of running entirely "headless" with no user input.
+Thus any GUIs for investigating the resulting output should live as their own standalone scripts under `spatialprofilingtoolbox/scripts/`, or potentially with additional dependency on a new application module under `spatialprofilingtoolbox/applications/`.

 Documenting new functionality